LSanten/LSanten.github.io/_mms-md/ALL.md

 - [[SYSTEMIC-STORYTELLING-INTERFACE]] - No Title
 - [[TECH-INTERDEP-A]] - No Title
 - [[TEST]] - This is the test document with a nice title complementing the rest
+- [[THESIS-HOLISTIC-ENGINEERING]] - Holistic engineering and a renewed science of holism for a thriving world
 - [[THREE-WELLBEING-THINGS]] - No Title
 - [[TRAGEDY-COMMONS-A]] - No Title
 - [[UNLEARNING-A]] - We need to completely rework & unlearn our lives and social systems